chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 These data are plotted in Fig. 1.
 Along the bottom is the amount of input information in bits per stimulus.
 As the number of alternative tones was increased from 2 to 14, the input information increased from 1 to 3.8 bits.
 On the ordinate is plotted the amount of transmitted information.
 The amount of transmitted information behaves in much the way we would expect a communication channel to behave; the transmitted information increases linearly up to about 2 bits and then bends off toward an asymptote at about 2.5 bits.
 This value, 2.5 bits, therefore, is what we are calling the channel capacity of the listener for absolute judgments of pitch.

 So now we have the number 2.5 bits.
 What does it mean?
 First, note that 2.5 bits corresponds to about six equally likely alternatives.
 The result means that we cannot pick more than six different pitches that the listener will never confuse.
 Or, stated slightly differently, no matter how many alternative tones we ask him to judge, the best we can expect him to do is to assign them to about six different classes without error.
 Or, again, if we know that there were N alternative stimuli, then his judgment enables us to narrow down the particular stimulus to one out of N/6.

+> We cannot pick more than six different pitches that the listener will never confuse ... if we know that there were N alternative stimuli, then his judgment enables us to narrow down the particular stimulus to one out of N/6.

 Most people are surprised that the number is as small as six.
 Of course, there is evidence that a musically sophisticated person with absolute pitch can identify accurately any one of 50 or 60 different pitches.
 Fortunately, I do not have time to discuss these remarkable exceptions.
 I say it is fortunate because I do not know how to explain their superior performance.
 So I shall stick to the more pedestrian fact that most of us can identify about one out of only five or six pitches before we begin to get confused.